pageon/stitcher-core/specs/[draft] header-compiling.md

  to HTML, Stitcher will also add that page's id and its headers to the collection object.
 When all pages are compiled, this object is rendered and saved to the `.htaccess` file.

+- `Brendt\Stitcher\Site\Http\Htaccess`: the class which represents the `.htaccess` file and can render it.

 ### Partial `.htaccess` rendering

+Sometimes we're only rendering one page.
+This should remain possible with the dynamic `.htaccess` parser, whilst not clearing all other page configuration.